decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

                  operation.
 - proof (REQUIRED), an octet string of the form outputted by the ProofGen operation.
-- L (REQUIRED), non-negative integer.
-The number of signed messages.
 - header (OPTIONAL), an optional octet string containing context and application specific information.
 If not supplied, it defaults to an empty string.